Individual Shrinkage for Random Effects: Introduction

 The rest of the paper is organized as follows.
-Section \ref{sec: IW} introduces IW in a general setting.
-Section \ref{sec: Setup} considers a model with random effects and shows how to implement IW in practice.
-Section \ref{sec: MR} shows the optimality of IW, both in terms of minimax-regret and in terms of Mean Squared Forecast Error.
-Section \ref{sec: MRFeasWeights} derives the three different types of feasible weights that we propose in the paper.
-Section \ref{sec: MC} shows simulation results.
-Section \ref{sec: Application} illustrates the performance of IW in two empirical applications.
-Section \ref{sec: Conclusions} offers concluding remarks.
-Appendix A contains the proofs and Appendix B derives the feasible weights under more general assumptions than those considered in section \ref{sec: MRFeasWeights} for illustrative purposes.
+Section~\ref{Sec:loss} introduces the framework and discusses the limitations of existing shrinkage methods under individual loss.
+Section~\ref{sec: MR} studies IW in a simplified split-sample setting.
+Section~\ref{sec: MRFeasWeights} derives feasible weights.
+Section~\ref{sec: MC} reports simulation evidence, Section~\ref{sec: Application} presents the empirical applications, and Section~\ref{sec: Conclusions} concludes.
+Appendix~\ref{sec: Proofs} contains the proofs, Appendix~\ref{sec: MSE} the estimation results, and Appendix~\ref{sec: MRFeasWeightssimplelagged} the feasible weights for the split-sample setting of Section~\ref{sec: MR}.